South Africa’s leader cuts short UK visit after protests

 JOHANNESBURG (AP) — South Africa’s president has cut short a visit to Britain to return home and deal with violent protests in a provincial capital.

-President Cyril Ramaphosa has left the Commonwealth summit in London to respond to the turmoil in the North West capital of Mahikeng, where residents have brought life to a standstill with protests over the delivery of basic services.
+President Cyril Ramaphosa left the Commonwealth summit in London to respond to the turmoil in the North West capital of Mahikeng, where residents have brought life to a standstill with protests over alleged corruption and calls for the premier to resign.

+Ramaphosa was expected to visit the city on Friday in the most significant test of his public peacemaking skills since he took office in February.

-A statement from Ramaphosa’s office notes clashes with police and calls for calm and engagement “rather than violence and anarchy.”
-It also urges police to show restraint in the city of about 300,000.
+A statement from Ramaphosa’s office noted clashes with police and called for calm and engagement “rather than violence and anarchy.”
+It also urged police to show restraint in the city of about 300,000.

 Most Read Nation & World Stories